-The USDA Wallace-Carver program offers full time, paid, eight to twelve week summer fellowships at USDA research centers across the United States.
+The USDA Wallace-Carver program offers full time, paid, eight to twelve week summer fellowships at USDA research centers and agencies across the United States.
 The fellowship includes a unique opportunity to participate in a high-level week-long Leadership Symposium hosted by the U.S. Department of Agriculture headquarters in Washington DC.
 Symposium travel, accommodations, and meals are provided by USDA.

 Fellows are responsible for organizing and funding their own transportation to/from the placement location, as well as local lodging, meals and daily transportation throughout the fellowship.

-For questions or more information, please contact Libby Crimmings or Keegan Kautzky, Directors of National Education Programs at:
+For questions or more information, please contact Keegan Kautzky, Director of Global Programs & Partnerships at:

-Note: If you are an incoming freshman in college Fall 2018, you are eligible to apply for the Borlaug-Ruan International Internship or the Wallace Carver Fellowship.
+Note: If you are an incoming freshman in college Fall 2019, you are eligible to apply for either the Borlaug-Ruan International Internship or the Wallace Carver Fellowship.
 Please strongly consider your preference, as you may only apply for one program.